KaGaSi/project/Common/03-CommonUtilities.md

 \endlatexonly

 The definition of aggregation number\latexonly, $A_{\mathrm{S}}$,\endlatexonly
 is somewhat flexible.
-The `-m <name>` option can be used to specify that the aggregation number is not the number of all molecules in an aggregate, but rather only the number molecules of the specified type(s).
-Two values are then taken as the mass and aggregation number for calculations of distributions and averages -- the 'true' value (noted as `whole agg mass` in output files) and the '`-m` option value' (noted as `options mass`).
+The `-m <name(s)>` option can be used to specify that the aggregation number is not the number of all molecules in an aggregate, but rather only the number molecules of the specified type(s).
+Two values are then taken as the aggregate mass for calculations of distributions and averages -- the 'true' value (noted as `whole agg mass` in output files) and the '`-m` option value' (noted as `options mass`).
 For example, let's assume an aggregate contains `A` and `B` molecules.
 Using `-m A` will count the